Dangers & Annoyances

 Almost every Western government advises against all travel to the northern two-thirds of the country, and against all but essential travel to the southern third.
 You should heed this advice.
 Not just is the risk very real, but your travel insurance will probably be invalid.

-- Check the situation very carefully before travelling to Mali.
+- Check the situation very carefully before traveling to Mali.

 - Avoid demonstrations and areas popular with expats, diplomats and NGO workers.